 Provide the best estimation of the courses you will be taking when completing the SSAR.
 If your schedule changes, you must update the SSAR.
 If you are unable to update the SSAR, you must be in contact with the Office of Admissions at firstname.lastname@example.org or 850-644-6200.
 If the correct information is not listed on your SSAR when we validate your courses and grades from your official high school and college transcripts, your admission is subject to revocation and, if discovered after classes begin, cancellation of registration.

 Florida State University, the University of Florida, Florida Atlantic University, and Florida Polytechnic University require the SSAR.
 Once you complete your SSAR, you must check with each institution on how to provide them with access to your data.
-For Florida State, go to Part II (Checklist) of your application and provide us with your SSAR ID Number or go to your Online Status Check to provide your SSAR ID Number.
+For Florida State, go to Part II (Checklist) of your application and provide us with your SSAR ID Number or go to your Application Status Check to provide your SSAR ID Number.

 Only applicants offered admission who plan to enroll at Florida State are required to submit official high school and college transcripts after graduation.
 These transcripts will be used to validate the information on the SSAR.
 Students with inaccurate data on the SSAR may be denied admission to the University, have their admission revoked, or have their registration cancelled if enrolled.